dangarfield/ff7-fenrir/README.md

 - Install `node.js`, `git clone https://github.com/dangarfield/ff7-fenrir.git`, `cd` to folder, `npm install serve` (or any other static web server), run `serve`, open `http://localhost:5000` in browser

 ### Progress - Field
-- :white_check_mark: Extract all assets
+- :white_check_mark: Extract model assets from kujata
+- :white_check_mark: Extract field data - Added a lot more to kujata
 - :white_check_mark: Render walkmesh and models
 - :white_check_mark: Align walkmesh with static renders (Some mismatches on some fields. although this appears to be simple lateral movement)
 - :white_check_mark: Extract layer by layer field data and add to kujata-data